-Speeding up the build
+Speed up the build

-Travis CI implements a few optimizations which help to speed up your build, like in memory filesystem for DB’s files, but there is a range of things that can be done to improve build times even more.
+Travis CI implements a few optimizations which help to speed up your build, like in-memory filesystem for DB’s files, but there is a range of things that can be done to improve build times even more.

-Parallelizing your Builds across Virtual Machines #
+Parallelize Builds across Virtual Machines #

 To speed up a test suite, you can break it up into several parts using Travis CI’s build matrix feature.